-The Sagrada Família belongs to Barcelona like the Brandenburg Gate to Berlin or the Colosseum to Rome.
+The Sagrada Família belongs to Barcelona, like the Brandenburg Gate to Berlin or the Colosseum to Rome.
 Every year thousands of visitors get here to see this famous attraction for themselves.
-And not only from the outside, this masterpiece by Gaudí is a real highlight – it’s also worth to have a look at from the inside.
+And not only from the outside, this masterpiece by Gaudí is a real highlight – it’s also worth having a look at from the inside.

 How to get to Sagrada Família

 Officially, the Sagrada Familia is located at the following address in the Eixample district:

 By Metro: The Sagrada Família stop of the metro line L2 (Lila) is right next to this impressive basilica.

 Is a visit to Sagrada Família, Barcelona, worth it?

 In short words, yes, it’s worth it.
 But don’t only take my word for it, you can rely on the 94% (out of 150,025 people) who rated a visit to the Sagrada Familia on TripAdvisor DE as either Excellent (78%) or Very Good (16%).
 Do I need to say more…?